-The accidental similarity number is a kind of overlap between numbers.
-I came up with this concept after creating typographical art about the 4ness of π.
+The accidental similarity number (ASN) is a kind of overlap between numbers.
+I came up with this concept after creating typographical art about the `i`-ness of `\pi`.

 The poster shows the accidental similarity number for `\pi`, `\phi` and `e`.

 We focus on the important distinction between confidence intervals, typically used to express uncertainty of a sampling statistic such as the mean and, prediction and tolerance intervals, used to make statements about the next value to be drawn from the population.

 Confidence intervals provide coverage of a single point—the population mean—with the assurance that the probability of non-coverage is some acceptable value (e.g. 0.05).
 On the other hand, prediction and tolerance intervals both give information about typical values from the population and the percentage of the population expected to be in the interval.
 For example, a tolerance interval can be configured to tell us what fraction of sampled values (e.g. 95%) will fall into an interval some fraction of the time (e.g. 95%).

 Altman, N. & Krzywinski, M. (2018) Points of significance: Predicting with confidence and tolerance Nature Methods 15:843–844.

 Krzywinski, M. & Altman, N. (2013) Points of significance: Importance of being uncertain.
 Nature Methods 10:809–810.

 A 4-day introductory course on genome data parsing and visualization using Circos.
 Prepared for the Bioinformatics and Genome Analysis course in Institut Pasteur Tunis, Tunis, Tunisia.